 satisfies $\|R-l(\tilde{R})\|_{\cV^1}\leq \varepsilon.$ \end{lemma} It is known, \cite{RL2018}, that for some $\cF^Y_r$-predictable process $C$ we can write

 Consider, for $\cD$, the processes $\widehat{\E(X_r|\cF^Y_r)}$, $r\in [0,s]$ and $\hat{Y}$.
-Then Lemma \ref{lm:universal approximator} ensures that $\hat{X}$ can be arbitrarily well approximated by \eqref{eq:gen1} for the right choice of $\theta\in\Theta$, with $\hat{Y}$ instead of $Y$.
+Then Lemma \ref{lm:universal approximator} together with the martingale representation \eqref{martingale rep} ensures that \eqref{eq:gen1}, for the right choice of $\theta\in\Theta$ and with $\hat{Y}$ instead of $Y$, is an efficient and accurate estimator for $\widehat{\E(X_r|\cF^Y_r)}$, $r\in [0,s]$.
+A version of the universal approximator property, Lemma \ref{lm:universal approximator}, can also be proven for sample paths of $(\E(X_t|\cF^Y_t))_{t\in [0,T]}$ with $Y$ as driver for the CDE.
 A rigorous proof exceeds the scope of the present article and will be given in a follow-up paper.